integrativemodeling/nbspike/README.md

 ### ```nblib```

-This is a nanobody epitope modeling library written using IMP and PMI.
+This is an integrative epitope modeling module written using IMP and PMI.
 It contains:

 - ```restraints``` : Computationally efficient receptor-ligand shape complementarity restraints optimized for receptor epitopes and antibody-like paratopes (i.e. CDR loops)
 - ```epitopelib``` Provides a very fast (cythonized) implementation of the **fcc** metric, commonly used for comparing interfaces in rigid-rigid docking.
 The cython file contained here is called ```epitopelib.pyx```.
 Please run ```cd nblib && cythonize -i epitopelib.pyx``` to produce the ```.so``` library which can then be ```import``` -ed into python.